cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 the lane the transaction belongs by accessing the `txLanes` map.
 Then simply we remove the entry from the CList corresponding to its lane and update the auxiliary variables accordingly.

+Because the broadcast goroutines are constantly reading the list of transactions to disseminate them, it's important to clean transactions from high-priority lanes first.

 When updating the mempool, there is the possibility of a slight optimization by removing transactions from different lanes in parallel.
 For that, we would first need to preprocess the list of transactions to know to which lane belongs each transaction.
 This optimization does not really